2022 Year in Travel

 Travel finally started picking back up for me in 2022, after two years spent mostly at home.
 I’m not quite back up to the level of some of my busiest travel years, but I still spent over three cumulative months away from home.

-I passed two major milestones this year: I achieved my long-time goal of flying through one hundred different airports, and I took my 1000th flight.
+I passed two major milestones this year: I achieved my long-time goal of flying through one hundred different airports,1 and I took my 1000th flight.

 Paul at the Hartford Bradley (BDL) airport, wearing a badge reading: 100th Airport

-Visiting Hartford (BDL), my 100th airport.
+Visiting Hartford (BDL), the 100th airport in my 100 Airports project.
 Amy made me a badge for the occasion.

 Hotel Nights